-- (1) A written testimonial from his consistory, showing that he is a church member in full communion and in good standing. - (2) A testimonial from the Board of Trustees to the effect that he has successfully passed the examination of the Board as to his spiritual fitness for the ministry. - (3) A diploma or a statement of credits, showing that he is a graduate of the Pre-Seminary Course of the Theological School and Calvin College, or has completed a similar course of study elsewhere.
-Those who cannot present a diploma of the Pre-Seminary Course of the Theological School and Calvin College are required to present a statement of their college credits.
-Such credits must be in the hands of the Registrar before August 1. - (4) In addition to this, students from other schools must furnish proof that they have the two units of High School German to their credit which are required for admission to the Pre-Seminary Course of Calvin College.
+- (1) A written testimonial from his consistory, showing that he is a church member in full communion and in good standing; - (2) A testimonial from the Board of Trustees to the effect that he has successfully passed the examination of the Board as to his spiritual fitness for the ministry; and - (3) A diploma or a statement of credits, showing that he is a graduate of the Pre-Seminary Course of the Theological School and Calvin College, or has completed a similar course of study elsewhere. - (4) In addition to this, students from other schools must furnish proof that they have two units of German to their credit.